Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation: Introduction

-In this paper, we propose a Tiny-NewsRec approach to improve both the effectiveness and the efficiency of PLM-based news recommendation\footnote{The source codes of our Tiny-NewsRec method are available at https://github.com/yflyl613/Tiny-NewsRec.}.
-In our approach, we design a self-supervised domain-specific post-training method to adapt the generally pre-trained language models to the news domain with the task of news title and news body matching.
-In this way, the domain-specific PLM-based news encoder can better capture the semantic information in news texts and generate more discriminative representations, which are beneficial for news content understanding and user interest matching in the following news recommendation task.
-In addition, we propose a two-stage knowledge distillation method to compress the large PLM while maintaining its performance\footnote{We focus on task-specific knowledge distillation.}.
-In the first stage, the student PLM is forced to mimic the domain-specifically post-trained teacher PLM in the matching task between news titles and news bodies to learn news semantic modeling.
-In the second stage, the domain-specific teacher PLM is first finetuned with different random seeds on the news recommendation task to obtain multiple task-specific teachers.
-Then we propose a multi-teacher knowledge distillation framework to transfer task-specific knowledge from these teacher models to the student model.
-Since different teachers may have different abilities on different samples, for each training sample, we assign different teachers with different weights based on their performance on this sample, which allows the student model to learn more from the best teacher.
+In this paper, we propose a Tiny-NewsRec approach to improve both the effectiveness and the efficiency of PLM-based news recommendation\footnote{The source code and data of our Tiny-NewsRec are available at \href{https://github.com/yflyl613/Tiny-NewsRec}{https://github.com/yflyl613/Tiny-NewsRec}.}.
+In our approach, we first utilize the natural matching relation between different parts of a news article and design a self-supervised domain-specific post-training method to better adapt the general PLM to the news domain.
+The PLM-based news encoder is trained with a contrastive matching task between news titles and news bodies to make it better capture the semantic information in news texts and generate more discriminative representations, which are beneficial to both news content understanding and user interest matching in the following news recommendation task.
+In addition, we propose a two-stage knowledge distillation method to compress the large PLM-based model while maintaining its performance\footnote{We focus on task-specific knowledge distillation.}.
+Domain-specific knowledge and task-specific knowledge are transferred from the teacher model to the student in its post-training stage and finetuning stage respectively.
+Besides, multiple teacher models originated from different time steps of our post-training procedure are used to provide comprehensive guidance to the student model in both stages.
+For each training sample, we adaptively weight these teacher models based on their performance, which allows the student model to always learn more from the best teacher.
 Extensive experiment results on two real-world datasets show that our approach can reduce the model size by 50\%-70\% and accelerate the inference speed by 2-8 times while achieving better performance.
+The main contributions of our paper are as follows: \begin{itemize}[leftmargin=*,itemsep=2pt,parsep=0pt,topsep=4pt] \item We propose a Tiny-NewsRec approach to improve both the effectiveness and efficiency of PLM-based news recommendation. \item We propose a self-supervised domain-specific post-training method which trains the PLM with a contrastive matching task between news titles and news bodies before the task-specific finetuning to better adapt it to the news domain. \item We propose a two-stage knowledge distillation method with multiple teacher models to compress the large PLM-based model. \item Extensive experiments on two real-world datasets validate that our method can effectively improve the performance of PLM-based news recommendation models while reducing the model size by a large margin. \end{itemize}